Crock Pot Mississippi Beef Noodles

 If you’ve never tried Mississippi beef with noodles, now’s the time.
 One bite of that buttery, tangy beef wrapped around tender egg noodles, and you’ll know exactly why this one never leaves our dinner rotation.

-Essential Elements
+Essential Elements and Equipment

 Ingredients You’ll Need

-• 1 packet ranch dressing mix
+• 1 packet ranch seasoning mix

 • 1 packet au jus gravy mix

-• 1 cup beef broth
+• ½ cup unsalted beef broth

 • Salt and pepper to taste